Euchie23/Squid_Fest/Squid_Concentration_Analysis/4-Temporal_variations_in_Chemical_Concentrations/README.md

 ### Overview 🎯
 This stage focused on investigating how chemical pollutant concentrations in squid tissues vary over time.
 It addresses one of the core hypotheses of the thesis: **do temporal patterns reveal significant shifts in exposure or accumulation?** The analysis integrates statistical testing, biological relevance, and environmental context to assess annual concentration differences across multiple tissues and elements.

-This folder contains datasets, plotting icons, and R scripts used to:
+This folder contains datasets, plotting icons, and an Rscript used to:
 - **Run temporal statistical comparisons across years**
 - **Visualize concentration trends per tissue and compound**
 - **Assess exceedance against recommended safety thresholds**